eunivers3/wordCounter/README.md

 This service will be used to return a word count of a webpage given a URL.
 Currently, this service only has the ability to fetch the word count of a URL returning a text file or equivalent.
-But there is scope to start fetching the textual content from all web pages by parsing html.
+But there is scope to start fetching the relevant textual content from all webpages by parsing html.

 ## Documentation
 TODO: Add useful links here e.g. to confluence docs